 The Role Play Area

 Role play is an essential outlet for children’s feelings.
-The home corner is equipped with most items that ‘home’ provides.
-Children often choose to play here when they are unsure or anxious.
-The surroundings seem to have a comforting familiarity.
+The home corner is equipped with most items that ‘home’ provides giving children the opportunity to recreate real life experiences.
 We change the role play area regularly, linking it with our termly topic.
 This gives the children the opportunity to develop their imagination and learn new vocabulary.

 The outdoor area is equipped with resources to give the children the opportunity to practice gross motor skills such as climbing, cycling, throwing, catching and building.
 The children enjoy imaginative and role play in the outdoor area, using a variety of resources.

-All the areas in the Foundation Stage are arranged with either silhouettes or labelled storage boxes to enable the children to select the appropriate piece of equipment and return it to the correct place.
-The children are organised into teams at tidy-up time, to restore order at the end of the session!
+All the areas in the Early Years are arranged with either silhouettes or labelled storage boxes to enable the children to select the appropriate piece of equipment and return it to the correct place.
+The children are allocated areas to tidy at the end of each session.

 How do I find out what is happening in the Foundation Stage?

-There is also a parent’s notice board in the cloakroom where current Foundation Stage and school newsletters are displayed.
-You will also find a copy of the planned activities for the week.
+There is also a parent’s notice board in the cloakroom where current Early Years and school newsletters are displayed.
+You will also find a copy of the curriculum termly overview.

 Am I welcome to come into the Foundation Stage?

 We have an ‘open door’ policy, and welcome parents and other carers into the Nursery to stay and help.
-Parent helpers in Foundation Stage have an extremely valuable role, the quality of the children’s learning is greatly enhanced when they work with an adult.
-We would be delighted to welcome any parents, grandparents, childminders etc. to help with a wide variety of activities including reading stories, art activities, playing games, working on the computer, baking…. the list is endless.
+Parent helpers in Early Years have an extremely valuable role, the quality of the children’s learning is greatly enhanced when they work with an adult.
+We would be delighted to welcome any parents, grandparents, childminders etc. to help with a wide variety of activities including reading stories, art activities, playing games, working on the computer…. the list is endless.
 If you feel you would like to help, please have a chat with a member of staff and once a DBS check has been carried out you would be welcome to stay anytime.

 What should my child wear for Nursery?